 What is Software Reengineering?
-Delving into its Definition and Importance
+Definition and Importance

 Explore the realm of software reengineering.
-Uncover its definition, delve into its significance, and understand how it catalyzes business growth and innovation.
+Uncover its definition, delve into its significance, and understand how it catalyzes business growth and innovation. ↓

-Software reengineering is a critical component in today’s IT industry, as it focuses on the remodeling and enhancement of existing software systems, rather than creating new ones from scratch.
 With the rapid growth in technological advancements, it is of utmost importance for organizations to adapt and improve their software systems to maintain optimal performance and stay competitive.
 In fact, some studies estimate that approximately 60% of software development effort worldwide is spent on maintaining and modifying existing software.
 In this comprehensive guide, we will define software reengineering, explain its process, and discuss its benefits, use cases, best practices, and recommended literature on the subject.

 “Software reengineering is essentially the process of taking a well-designed, well-written, well-tested system and making it even better.
 It’s about refactoring the code, the architecture, the database, and the processes so as to make it more maintainable, more reliable, and more scalable.” – Martin Fowler